HMS Prince George (1772)

+Service

 In 1780, Prince George was part of Rodney's fleet at the Battle of Cape St. Vincent.

 On 12 April 1782 she was seventh in line in the attack on the French fleet at the Battle of the Saintes under the command of Captain Williams.

+In December 1796, Sir William Parker took command of her on assignment to the Channel Fleet under Lord Bridport.
+On 19 January 1797 the ship was detached with several ships to join the forces of Sir John Jervis in the Mediterranean Sea.
+The ship then took part under in the Battle of Cape St Vincent in 1797.

 She fought at the Battle of Groix in 1795.

 In 1807, Prince George, under Captain Woodley Losack, was in the West indies in the squadron under the command of Rear-Admiral Alexander Cochrane.
 The squadron captured the Telemaco, Carvalho and Master on 17 April 1807.

 In December Prince George participated in Cochrane's expedition that captured the Danish islands of St Thomas on 22 December and Santa Cruz on 25 December.
 The Danes did not resist and the invasion was bloodless.

 Fate

 Prince George was converted to serve as a sheer hulk in 1832.
 In 1835 she was used in a series of gunnery trials as a target ship, the results of which contributed to the rapid introduction of the shell firing gun.
 The Prince George was broken up in 1839.